Temarrick Hemingway: Carolina Panthers

 On May 14, 2019, Hemingway was claimed off waivers by the Carolina Panthers.
-He was waived during final roster cuts on August 31, 2019 and was signed to the practice squad the next day.
+He was waived during final roster cuts on August 31, 2019, and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Panthers on December 30, 2019.

 On September 5, 2020, Hemingway was released by the Panthers.

 Washington Football Team

 On September 17, 2020, Hemingway signed with the Washington Football Team's practice squad.
-He was elevated to the active roster on October 10 and October 17 for the team's weeks 5 and 6 games against the Los Angeles Rams and New York Giants, and reverted to the practice squad following each game.
+He was elevated to the active roster on October 10 and 17 for the team's weeks 5 and 6 games against the Rams and New York Giants, and reverted to the practice squad following each game.
 He was promoted to the active roster on October 22, 2020.
 Hemingway was placed on injured reserve on December 9, 2020, and was released on August 26, 2021.

 Hemingway signed with the team's practice squad on November 16, 2021.